hashimmoosavi/Parsimmon/README.md

 # Parsimmon

 Parsimmon is a wee linguistics toolkit for iOS written in Swift written by Ayaka Nonaka (https://github.com/ayanonagon).
-This toolkit has been modified by Hashim Moosavi to improve text classification of Naive Bayes through filtering by stop words, implementing TF IDF etc.
+This toolkit has been modified by Hashim Moosavi to improve text classification of Naive Bayes through stop word filtering, implementing TF IDF etc.

 ## Examples